iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

     .. md-tab-item:: Exercise

-        1) Call the IMAS validator explore tool showing the empty folders and files.
+        1) Call the IMAS-Validator explore tool showing the empty folders and files.

-        2) Call the IMAS validator explore tool for different verbosity levels
+        2) Call the IMAS-Validator explore tool for different verbosity levels

         3) What are the differences?